hyperhq/docs.hyper.sh-hyper/Reference/CLI/service.md

       inspect                  Display detailed information on the given service ls                       List all services
       scale                    Scale the service
-      rolling_update           Perform a rolling update of the given service attach_fip               Attach a fip to the service detach_fip               Detach the fip from the service rm                       Remove one or more services
+      rolling-update           Perform a rolling update of the given service attach-fip               Attach a fip to the service detach-fip               Detach the fip from the service rm                       Remove one or more services

     Run 'hyper service COMMAND --help' for more information on a command.